 This course prepares you to fill the role of a system designer.
 It focuses on enterprise hardware configuration which affect the Design and Implementation of Information System solutions to meet battlefield requirements in a Local or Wide Area Network configuration.
 This course also includes the implementation and management of secure computer network architectures, computer network defence and high availability planning.
 As part of this course you will also learn and qualify in the Information Technology Infrastructure Library (ITIL) foundation exam.

-In addition to the above training is a combination of Polytechnic and on the job training, conducting an Information and Communication Technology program and technology certification programs.
+In addition to the above training is a combination of Polytechnic and on the job training.
+You will be conducting a Diploma and a Bachelors of Information and Communication Technology and various technology certification programs.
 Adding to your professional development, you will attend a number of command courses so as to develop your leadership and command strategy thinking within various demanding operational scenario settings.
 All of this training will make for a diverse and challenging learning environment within the NZ Army.

 Trade Promotion Courses